 In Antwerp, the audience either just watched warm-ups or they watched an informational video about each one of the apparatuses, brought by Belgian gymnasts.
 So the hardcore gymfans could freak out over gymnasts falling or hitting their important skills and the casual fans could learn something more about the sport.

-Now, if you were there in 2013 – or even if you just followed the livestreams – there’s an 85% chance the rotation song is still stuck in your head and whenever you hear it, you are uncontrollably transported back to that beautiful time when first-year Simone clinched her first gold medal and Kyla was the silver princess.
+Now, if you were there in 2013 – or even if you just followed the livestreams – there’s an 85% chance the rotation song is still stuck in your head and whenever you hear it, you are transported back to that beautiful time when young Simone clinched her first gold medal and Kyla was the silver princess.

 This year, it seemed as if they didn’t know which song to pick, so they just took a different one for every rotation and they let the crowd yell “ro-TATE” three times before the gymnasts could move.
 If they had only just taken the one with the bagpipes and let the people clap.